Administrative Manager (Former Employee) – Ottawa, ON – 16 February 2017

 I had an interesting job in a highly technical environment for years.

-- communicating with pilots in vicinity of the airports when I worked as airport advisory and with pilots in Arctic Canada when I worked in the Flight Information Center via landline telephone, sat phones and later cellphones; and via VHF, UHF and HF radios where practicable - updating manuals periodically - recording daily operational statistics
+The job has changed a lot over the years, primarily due to technological updates.
+Some of the tasks performed regularly throughout my career with NavCanada, were: - pre-flight weather briefings - filing flight plans for pilots - both private vfr pilots and commercial ifr pilots - issuing NOTAMS re: safety issues affecting flight or special circumstances - such as balloon flights, military flight operations, search and rescue operations, missing aircraft, etc. - communicating with pilots in vicinity of the airports when I worked as airport advisory and with pilots in Arctic Canada when I worked in the Flight Information Center via landline telephone, sat phones and later cellphones; and via VHF, UHF and HF radios where practicable - updating manuals periodically - recording daily operational statistics

 The first thirteen years I worked in single stand stations, meaning I was often alone on shift.
 At those locations, I did hourly weather observations and recorded and sent them on the computer.
 Our computers were on a company intranet and most of the programs we used were created 'in-house' for our specific purposes.

 So even though I worked as Flight Service Specialist for 28 years, I kept up with changes with in-house training given by the technicians who had developed the 'new' program, and the job was constantly changing - new rules and procedures, new policies developed as circumstances required, etc.